Why chatbots are bad, and how to make them better

 You might even have an AI agent asking a brand’s AI agent to do the work, saving you the effort.

 Combining that with historic data about you, your preferences, and other information then leads to the possibility of a true AI concierge.
 An AI concierge has the context of what you ordered, and perhaps why you ordered it, enabling a fully personalised experience.
 On top of that, the concierge can be solving problems in the background that you didn’t even know were problems.
+AI chatbots powered by large language models, such as ChatGPT, have found widespread use across various applications despite being notoriously unreliable.

 It’s closer than it might seem.
 Already our chatbots are able to resolve 88% of chats conversations for air up.
 Just think what might be possible in a few years.